emuehlstein/OpenGD77_SSRFLite_Generator/README.md

 The generator loads and merges SSRF‑Lite YAMLs, then:

 - Builds `Contacts.csv` from `contacts[]` (only items with numeric IDs are emitted).
+- Resolves policy overlays (if any) and merges them with legacy `assignments.codeplug` hints:
+  - Policy keys drive channel naming, TX enablement, skip flags, TOT, power level, VOX, APRS, and zone membership.
+  - `preferred_contacts` and `default_contact` can reference contact IDs, numbers, or names; the first valid entry sets the default DMR contact/slot.
 - Builds `Channels.csv` from `assignments[]`:
-  - If `rf_chain_id` is set and the chain is FM or DMR, within supported bands:
+  - If `rf_chain_id` is set and the chain is FM or DMR within supported bands, the generator emits Analogue or Digital rows using policy+legacy hints.
-    - FM/APRS/Packet/CW are emitted as Analogue channels.
-CTCSS/DCS are mapped to `RX Tone`/`TX Tone`.
-Bandwidth derived from `tx.bandwidth_khz` or from emission.
-    - DMR chains are emitted as Digital channels with Colour Code and a default Timeslot.
-If `codeplug.preferred_contacts` exists, the first valid one becomes the default Contact/TS.
   - If `channel_plan_id` is set, the matching plan channel is emitted as Analogue (e.g., NOAA), subject to band filter.
-- Builds `TG_Lists.csv` from `codeplug.preferred_contacts` per assignment (max 32, list name derived from assignment name).
+- Builds `TG_Lists.csv` from policy/legacy `preferred_contacts` per assignment (max 32, list name derived from assignment or `codeplug.tg_list_name`).
-- Builds `Zones.csv` from `assignments[].zones` (max 80 channels per zone).
+- Builds `Zones.csv` from policy-derived zone lists (fallback to legacy `assignments[].zones`) with up to 80 channels per zone.

 Unsupported modes (e.g., D‑STAR, C4FM) and out‑of‑band items are skipped.